 Limit the efforts by limiting the subjects

-It’s also important to consider what’s best for the child… if they’re studying music or drama which may not be their best suit due to their deafness, could you speak with the school and encourage that subject time to catch up on the more important academic subjects?
+It’s also important to consider what’s best for the child… some subjects may not be the best suit to their deafness, could you speak with the school and encourage that subject time to catch up on the more important academic subjects?

 If they can’t follow assemblies or meetings, perhaps consider if they need to be in them?
 Are there other ways around it, by utilising the time to do something more important?
 Or can they have a notetaker or 1-1 meetings instead?

 For deaf children, don’t expect them to do chores if they’re tired when home.
 They need time to relax, switch off and prepare for the next day.
 If you’re able to, help them get their things ready for the next day, it’s something less for them to worry about.